 Some people take losing their hair harder than others.
 A lot of it depends on how much your hair is tied to your self-esteem.
 Some have found that it’s an opportunity to remember what’s truly important in life.

 There are several things that you can do to help soften the blow.
 A lot of patients find joining a support group helpful.
 Most major cities have cancer and chemotherapy support groups and a program through the American Cancer Society called “Look Good Feel Better.”
 Call 1-800-227-2345 to find a location near you.
 Others benefit from speaking to a therapist.

 One thing you may want to do is to prepare your family and friends.
 Explain to others that it can be difficult emotionally, and ask for their support.
 If you have younger children this is especially important.
 If you explain to them before it happens, and as it happens, they’ll be less likely to be scared or embarrassed.
 And remember that how you approach it will affect how they see it.
-Explain to them that it will be temporary, and try to put a postitive spin on it, such as telling them that you get to wear different colored scarfs and hats.
+Explain to them that it will be temporary, and try to put a positive spin on it, such as telling them that you get to wear different coloured scarfs and hats.

 Read more about how to cope with hair loss.

 How to Care for Your Hair as it Begins Growing Back